trantd/TTNet/README.md

 # TTNet: a novel machine learning model for facial emotion detection using in online learning systems
+## Purpose of the software
-TTNet is a lightweight neural network library implemented in Python.
+TTNet is a lightweight neural network library implemented in Python for detection of facial emotion from images or videos.
 It provides a simple and intuitive interface for building and training neural networks.
 With TTNet, you can quickly prototype and experiment with different network architectures and training configurations.

 ## Features
 - The network architecture can predict emotion from facial images